violinist-dev/violinist-messages/README.md

 `custom_message`: A custom message, if configured.

-`updated_list`: A list of the changes packages in the update.
+`updated_list`: A list of the changed packages in the update.

+`package`: The name of the package being updated.

+`changed_files`: An array of the files changed in the update, if available.